Insurgentes metro station

-Insurgentes is an under-reconstruction station on the Line 1 of Mexico City Metro.
+Insurgentes is a station on the Line 1 of Mexico City Metro.
 It is located within the Glorieta de los Insurgentes at the intersection of Avenida de los Insurgentes and Avenida Chapultepec in Mexico City's Cuauhtémoc borough, close to the Zona Rosa shopping and entertainment district and the Colonia Roma, two of the most iconic neighborhoods in the city.
 In 2019, the station had an average ridership of 65,134 passengers per day, making it the 12th busiest station in the network.
 From November 2023 to April 2025, the station remained closed for modernization work on the tunnel and the line's technical equipment.

 Name and pictogram

 Insurgentes receives its name from Avenida de los Insurgentes, one of Mexico City's most important thoroughfares, the station is located under the intersection of Insurgentes and Avenida Chapultepec.

-The station pictogram depicts the church bell of Dolores Hidalgo, a symbol of the start of the Mexican War of Independence (1810) and the eleven-year-long insurgency that followed.
+The station pictogram depicts the Bell of Dolores, which is named for Dolores Hidalgo and serves as a symbol of the start of the Mexican War of Independence (1810) and the eleven-year-long insurgency that followed.